ingo/ingo.github.io/_recipes/smoked_brisket_flat_texas_style.md

 title: Smoked Brisket Flat (Texas-Style)
 ---

-This recipe guides you through the process of selecting the right meat, preparing it, and smoking it for the best results.
 Brisket flat is the leaner portion from a whole brisket.
 It's a good piece of meat to smoke - it's less intimidating.
 Being evenly thick throughout, it's easier to smoke and get perfect results, even for a novice cook.
 There are a few things you need to pay attention to though to make your smoked brisket flat taste like a million bucks.

 ### Ingredients